🌿 Outdoor Wood Guide · Expert Reviewed

 Frequently Asked Questions

-Which is more durable — teak or cedar?
+Which is more durable for outdoor furniture — teak or cedar?

-Teak is significantly more durable than cedar.
-Teak lasts 25–50 years outdoors with minimal maintenance, while cedar lasts 10–20 years and requires regular finishing.
-Teak's natural oils provide built-in protection that cedar simply doesn't have.
-If durability is the priority and budget isn't a constraint, teak wins outright.
+Teak is significantly more durable than cedar outdoors.
+Teak lasts 25–50 years with minimal maintenance, while cedar lasts 10–20 years and requires regular finishing.
+Teak's natural oils provide built-in protection that cedar simply does not have.
+If durability is the priority and budget is not a constraint, teak wins outright.

 How does white oak compare to teak and cedar for outdoor use?

 White oak sits between cedar and teak in durability.
 It lasts 15–25 years outdoors thanks to closed tyloses that block water absorption — a property unique among common domestic hardwoods.
-It's more durable than cedar, less expensive than teak, and the best mid-range option for outdoor furniture.
-Just make sure you're buying white oak specifically — red oak does not share this water resistance.
+It is more durable than cedar, less expensive than teak, and the best mid-range option for outdoor furniture.
+Always confirm you are buying white oak — red oak does not share this property and will fail quickly outdoors.

 Can you leave teak furniture outside all year round?